everydev1618/yahtzee/README.md

 the top is greater than or equal to 63 points, you add in a 35 point "bonus".
 The two section totals are then combined to give the overall score.

-That's all there is to Yahtzee, but your program can be more complicated if you like.
-Those looking for an bigger challenge should consider these additions: